dariomariani/CCH-Exercise/README.md

 This repository contains the implementation of the three exercise provided by CCH Tagetik for going forward in the selection process.

 Once cloned the repository, run mvn compile.
+Java 17 has been used.

 If you open the project with IntelliJ you should have three test configuration: